 - User Attributes: User attributes are like tags your bot can apply to a subscriber based on their information or preferences.
 Becky asks users for the data the admissions staff will need, then saves it all in Chatfuel.
 That way, the staff can access user details and segment applicants as needed.
 The Save User Phone Number and Save User Email plugins allow the bot to easily gather and store those pieces of information, while the User Input plugin can handle any other type.

-- Send Email plugin: The Send Email plugin allows your bot to automatically export certain information via email.
+- Notify Admin via Email plugin: This plugin allows your bot to automatically export certain information via email.
 In this case, whenever Becky qualifies a new lead, an email is instantly sent to the admission staff with all the user's information.
 From there, the staff will be able to contact them and complete the process personally, all while Becky continues to question and qualify more leads.

 - Live Chat plugin: Becky is equipped to guide users through the basic Clearing Day process without assistance.
 If a user ever does have a question or issue that requires human intervention, however, Becky makes it easy for them to get help.
 The Live Chat plugin will connect a user to a human agent upon request.

 - JSON API: The JSON API allows the bot to fetch and share live information from an outside source.
 In this case, it hooks into the Leeds Beckett course database to gather relevant details and deliver them to bot users.
 For example, it can display accurate data on how many seats are left in a potential student's desired course.

 “The bot does the heavy lifting to answer lots of people’s questions, but you also need human intervention to rescue people who ask more complex questions.” –Dougal Scaife, Head of Digital Experience

 Create a chatbot that's top of its class 🎓